Easy Coffee Marinade recipe, a great marinade for beef or pork and can also be boiled down for a delicious coffee sauce for meat!

 This coffee marinade for meat is ready in no time!
 It’s a great way to add a little flavor to your beef and pork this winter.
 Add some potatoes and vegetables and you have yourself the best comfort meal for this time of year.

 Hard to believe Thanksgiving is 2 weeks from today!
 It’s been a long week but I know I have so much to be thankful for.
-Breaks my heart that so many people around the world aren’t so lucky and struggle to get by.

 This is a great marinade for pork chops, pork tenderloin, or a wide variety of other cuts of pork and beef.
 Great for steaks!